 BILT is a conference about the use of BIM and other emerging technologies in the AEC industry.
 For a few days, architects, engineers, contractors, software developers, coders and nerds regroup and talk about Revit and the future of the construction industry.
 I recently had the chance to attend the BILT North America 2019 event in Seattle.

 It was my first time attending the conference, but also speaking at such an event.
-I’ve spoke a few times in the past at local events for 20-30 minutes.
+I’ve spoken a few times in the past at local events for 20-30 minutes.
 This time, I had to speak for 75 minutes in front of 160 people.
 How did it go?
 Keep reading to find out.
 Meanwhile, here are some highlights, thoughts and cool facts I learned at the conference.

 1- Architecture Is An Elitist Profession

-There was a fierce debate at one of the panel I attended when somebody suggested that architects were only working for the elite.
+There was a fierce debate at one of the panels I attended when somebody suggested that architects were only working for the elite.
 The person was arguing that software and apps can affect 90% of the world population, but only a tiny fraction will ever hire an architect.
-The counterpoint was made: maybe most people won’t hire an architect, but everyone spend most of their time in buildings.
+The counterpoint was made: maybe most people won’t hire an architect, but everyone spends most of their time in buildings.
 Counterpoint: most of these buildings are not even created by an architect anyway.

 Indeed, houses designed by an architect are usually reserved for the upper class of society.
 Meanwhile, you don’t have to be rich to enjoy most technological innovations from the last 20 years.

 Is there a way architecture can be democratized so it is not reserved for the elite?
 Should architects forget about their obsession with the “uniqueness” of buildings and find better ways to standardize?

 Obviously, there is a lot of “democratized” architecture out there, but the bold statement still got me thinking.

 2- “HAVING A GREAT BIM PRODUCT IS LIKE PUTTING A TESLA BATTERY IN A MODEL T FORD”